vanhoangkha/Nova-Act-sample/README.md

 If your local default Chrome browser has extensions or security features you need for sites you need your workflow to access, you can configure the SDK to use the Chrome browser installed on your machine rather than the one managed by the SDK using the `NovaAct` parameters below.  `use_default_chrome_browser` requires `user_data_dir` to also be specified because we take a copy of the user data dir before starting default Chrome.

+> **Important notes:**
+>
-> **Note**: This will quit your default running Chrome and restart it with new arguments.
+> - This will quit your default running Chrome and restart it with new arguments.
 At the end of the session, it will quit Chrome.
+> - If your Chrome browser has many tabs open, consider closing unnecessary ones before running the automation, as Chrome's performance during the restart can be affected by high numbers of open tabs.

 ```python
 >>> from nova_act import NovaAct